Introduction

 2. Enter a descriptive name in the Storage Name field.
 Open the Add Description dropdown to add an optional description.

 The end of the Storage section states the maximum capacity.
-To increase the size, contact sales or click the request a quota increase link.
+To increase the size, click the request a quota increase link.
+The link is also available in the top-right profile menu.

 3. Enter a Volume Name to help identify the storage volume.